IgorWarzocha/QueryGuard/README.md

 By adding QueryGuard (or a similar system) to your chatbot setup, you can:

 * ✅ **Keep Your Chatbot Focused:** Help prevent it from getting sidetracked by irrelevant or out-of-scope questions.
 This means it spends more time on what it's *supposed* to be doing.
-* 🛡️ **Protect Against Common Tricks:** Make it harder for users to directly "jailbreak" or bypass your chatbot's primary instructions[cite: 38, 64].
+* 🛡️ **Protect Against Common Tricks:** Make it harder for users to directly "jailbreak" or bypass your chatbot's primary instructions.
-* 💰 **Reduce Wasted Costs:** Filter out queries designed to be overly long, repetitive, or computationally intensive, potentially saving you money on API calls to the main LLM[cite: 109, 117].
+* 💰 **Reduce Wasted Costs:** Filter out queries designed to be overly long, repetitive, or computationally intensive, potentially saving you money on API calls to the main LLM.
-* 🔒 **Enhance Basic Security:** Provide an initial barrier against users trying to extract sensitive information (like its system prompt) or make it perform unintended tasks. [cite: 125, 133]
+* 🔒 **Enhance Basic Security:** Provide an initial barrier against users trying to extract sensitive information (like its system prompt) or make it perform unintended tasks.
 * 🛠️ **Handle Known Gaps More Gracefully:** (Planned Feature) Allow for pre-defined responses to common problematic queries, so your chatbot doesn't just say "I don't know" to things it's not meant to answer.
 * 😌 **Give You More Peace of Mind:** Know that an initial check is happening to catch common forms of misuse.